sst/guide/_chapters/rollback.md

 comments_id:
 ---

-Making sure that you are able to rollback your Serverless deployments is critical to managing your own CI/CD pipeline.
+So we've worked on a new feature, deployed it to a feature branch, created a PR for it, merged it to master, and promoted it to production!
+We are almost done going over the workflow.
+But before we move on we want to make sure that you are able to rollback your Serverless deployments in case there is a problem.
+We think this is a critical aspect of your CI/CD pipeline.
 In this chapter we’ll look at what the right rollback strategy is for your Serverless apps.

+Let's quickly look at how to do that in Seed.

-# Rollback to previous build
+### Rollback to previous build

-To rollback to a previous build, go to your Seed app.
-Notice we have pushed some faulty code to `dev` stage.
-Let's select `dev` to see a list of historical builds in the stage.
+To rollback to a previous build, go to your app in Seed.
+Let's suppose we've have pushed some faulty code to `dev` stage.
+Let's click on the `dev` stage to see a list of historical builds in the stage.

 ![](/assets/best-practices/rollback-1.png)

-Pick a previous build and select **Rollback**.
+Pick a previous successful build and hit **Rollback**.

 ![](/assets/best-practices/rollback-2.png)